How to buy the best solitaire engagement rings

 Most jewellers only concentrate on the 4Cs (Cut, Clarity, Colour and Carat).
 But at Four Words, we take the hassle out of choosing a Pear shaped diamond or gemstone.
 We check through about 15-20 variables to choose you the best possible diamond or gemstone that the eye can see.
 This all comes as part of our Four Words standard.
 We also believe that you shouldn’t pay for things that you can’t see so you get the best diamond or gemstone that the eye can see.

-There are lots of ways to spruce up a solitaire engagement ring.
 You can use halos, hidden halos, bezels and even add diamonds or gemstones to your band.

 Halos and hidden halos